Evanlol123/sh1mmer/README.md

 If it's not, good luck.
 You'll have to try and call up your OEM and demand the files from them, which they are most unlikely to give to you.

 ***
+### Adding recovery images

+1. Create a new directory in `/wax` named `recovery_images`

+2. Download **_and unzip_** recovery images for your board from [chrome100.dev](https://chrome100.dev)

+3. Place all your `.bin` recovery images in the `/wax/recovery_images` folder

+4. You should name your files well, as you will need to type out the name manually later.

+5. To build a shim with recovery images, add `-r recovery_images` to the wax command

+6. When you boot into the shim, go to payloads, and select `Recovery/downgrade`

 ### Building A Beautiful World Shim